 Sarah's Tips

-- The secret to crispy juicy chicken, when cooking dark meat is to cook at a high temperature in smaller cooking times.
+- The secret to crispy juicy chicken, when cooking dark meat, is to cook it at a high temperature in shorter cooking times.

 - Use a meat thermometer.
 An instant-read thermometer is an essential tool in any kitchen when you are consistently cooking meats.
-For this recipe we want the internal temperature of the chicken to reach above the safe required 165 degrees F. Cook the chicken to 180-185 degrees F, remove from the oven, let it rest and come to an internal temperature of 195 degrees F.
+For this recipe we want the internal temperature of the chicken to reach 180-185 degrees F.

-- Always let your chicken rest.
-Let chicken rest for 5-10 minutes before serving to allow the juices time to seep back into the meat.
+- Let chicken rest for 5-10 minutes before serving to allow the juices time to seep back into the meat.
 This helps keep the chicken juicy and tender.

 - Bake on a rack.
 This isn't necessary, but it allows airflow around the entire chicken piece, allowing for an even cook all around.